 The Element ID, Length, and Element ID Extension fields are defined in 9.4.2.1 (General).

 The EHT STA gets the channel configuration information from the EHT Operation element if operating in the 6 GHz band.
-The subfields of EHT Information field are defined in Table 9-xxx (EHT Operation Information field).
+The subfields of EHT Operation Information field are defined in Table 9-xxx (EHT Operation Information field).

-Table 9-xxx- EHT Information field
+Table 9-xxx- EHT Operation Information field